sobolevn/awesome-cryptography/README.md

 - [Cryptography Stackexchange](http://crypto.stackexchange.com/) - Cryptography Stack Exchange is a question and answer site for software developers, mathematicians and others interested in cryptography.
 - [Cryptography Stackoverflow](http://stackoverflow.com/questions/tagged/cryptography) - Cryptography covers, among other things, encryption, hashing and digital signatures.
+- [Garykessler Crypto](http://www.garykessler.net/library/crypto.html) - An Overview of Cryptography.
 - [Learn Cryptography](https://learncryptography.com/) - is dedicated to helping people understand how and why the cryptographic systems they use everyday without realizing work to secure and protect their privacy.
-- [Garykessler Crypto](http://www.garykessler.net/library/crypto.html) - An Overview of Cryptography
 - [WebCryptoAPI](https://www.w3.org/TR/WebCryptoAPI/) - This specification describes a JavaScript API for performing basic cryptographic operations in web applications, such as hashing, signature generation and verification, and encryption and decryption.

 ### Blogs

 - [Bristol Cryptography Blog](http://bristolcrypto.blogspot.co.uk/) - The official blog for the University of Bristol cryptography research group.
 It's a group blog, primarily targeted towards cryptographers and crypto students.
+- [Charles Engelke's Blog](https://blog.engelke.com/tag/webcrypto/) - WebCrypto Blog Posts.
+- [Root Labs rdist](https://rdist.root.org/) - Nate Lawson and his co-authors write on a variety of topics including hardware implementation, cryptographic timing attacks, DRM, and the Commodore 64.
 - [Schneier on security](https://www.schneier.com/) - One of the oldest and most famous security blogs.
 Bruce covers topics from block cipher cryptanalysis to airport security.
-- [Charles Engelke's Blog](https://blog.engelke.com/tag/webcrypto/) - WebCrypto Blog Posts.
-- [Root Labs rdist](https://rdist.root.org/) - Nate Lawson and his co-authors write on a variety of topics including hardware implementation, cryptographic timing attacks, DRM, and the Commodore 64.

 ## Contributing